A categorical K\"unneth formula for constructible Weil sheaves: Recollections on -categories

 The category $\PrL$ carries the Lurie tensor product \cite[Section 4.8.1]{Lurie:HA}.
 This tensor product induces one on the full subcategory $\PrSt \subset \PrL$ consisting of stable \ii-categories \cite[Proposition~4.8.2.18]{Lurie:HA}.
 For our commutative ring $\Lambda$, the \ii-category $\Mod_\Lambda$ of chain complexes of $\Lambda$-modules, up to quasi-isomorphism, is a commutative monoid in $\PrSt$ with respect to this tensor product.
 This structure includes, in particular, the existence of a functor

 which, after passing to the homotopy categories is the classical \emph{derived} tensor product on the unbounded derived category of $\Lambda$-modules.

 We define $\PrStL$ to be the category of modules, in $\PrSt$, over $\Mod_\Lambda$.
-This category is denoted $\DGCat_{\cont, \Lambda}$ in \cite[Chapter 1, Section 10.3]{GaitsgoryRozenblyum:StudyI}, and we will freely use results from there.
-Noting that modules over $\Mod_\Lambda$ are in particular modules over $\Sp$, the \ii-category of spectra, this can be described as the \ii-category consisting of \emph{stable} presentable \ii-categories together with a $\Lambda$-linear structure, and such that functors are continuous and $\Lambda$-linear.
+Noting that modules over $\Mod_\Lambda$ are in particular modules over $\Sp$, the \ii-category of spectra, $\PrStL$ can be described as the \ii-category consisting of \emph{stable} presentable \ii-categories together with a $\Lambda$-linear structure, such that functors are continuous and $\Lambda$-linear.
 Therefore $\PrStL$ carries a symmetric monoidal structure, whose unit is $\Mod_\Lambda$.
+We will also denote by $\PrSt_{\omega}$ the category of compactly generated presentable with functors that send compact objects to compact objects (equivaletly, those whose right adjoint is continuous).

 In order to express monoidal properties of \ii-categories consisting, say, of bounded complexes, recall from \cite[Corollary~4.8.1.4 joint with Lemma~5.3.2.11]{Lurie:HA} or \cite[Proposition~4.4]{BenZviFrancisNadler:Integral} the symmetric monoidal structure on the \ii-category $\CatEx_\infty(\Idem)$ of idempotent complete stable \ii-categories and exact functors: it is characterized by